Progdruid/progdruid/README.md

 ### Hej!
-I'm Druid or Zack if you want. :wave:
+I'm Druid or Zak if you want. :wave:

 - :ukraine: I'm a Ukrainian indie game developer and programmer.
+- :scotland: Currently in Scotland.
+You know why...
 - :toolbox: Worked with C#, Unity, .Net, libGDX(Java), OpenGL, GLSL & other.
-- :mag: Searching for great tools to work with.
+- :mag: Searching for great people and tools to work with.
+- :gear: Right now I'm developing a game that is called [Polymort](https://github.com/progdruid/polymort) and will be released on Android platform pretty soon.
 - :joystick: Finished game projects:
   - [Coffee Cave](https://progdruid.itch.io/coffee-cave) - a 2d puzzle-platformer with an interesting mechanic.
-Here is a [repo](https://github.com/progdruid/bwj-0.9).
 - :art: Curious about procedural generation and generative things.
 My generative labour:
   - [Artworks](https://github.com/progdruid/artworks) - minor works united in one repo.
   - [Little Drill Miner](https://github.com/progdruid/little-drill-miner) - starbound/terraria-like underworld map generation.